Post operative or general injury recovery

 reducing levels of chronic pain and potentially reducing the need for pain management drugs.

-"Hi my boy coco is a Staffi x bull mastiff he’s had trouble with his knees.
+"Hi my boy Coco is a Staffy x who has had trouble with his knees.
 He had them both operated on.
 The first knee healed fine but his second one not so good and was very lame and in discomfort often limping.
 Well after only two [massage] sessions I saw a huge improvement in coco’s walking I’ve been going every month since.
 Coco no longer has any problems with his knees and we only go back to Karen for maintenance.

 Thank you so much Karen you are one in a million" Michelle, WGC